sjoshuam/travel_weather/READMEzSQL.md

 This SQL project is an add-on to the primary Python project.
 The main project scores the temperateness of the weather for each of my planned read trip routes.
 This project creates an SQL database of weather scores to facilitate customized, ad hoc searches.
-It is entirely based on data projects from the main project.
+It is entirely based on data products from the main project.

-Aside from convenience queries, this is mostly for practice purposes.

 # Task Board